Efficient Algorithms for Weakly-Interacting Quantum Spin Systems: Conclusion Outlook

 We have established efficient algorithms for weakly-interacting quantum spin systems at arbitrary temperature.
 We obtained a fully polynomial-time approximation scheme for the partition function and an efficient approximate sampling scheme for the thermal distribution over a classical spin space.

 It would be interesting to extend these methods to local perturbations of free-fermionic Hamiltonians, where efficient algorithms are known via the cumulant expansion~\cite{chen2025convergence}.
 It would also be interesting to obtain efficient algorithms with runtime polynomial in $\abs{V}$ and $\log(1/\epsilon)$, extending recent progress on high-temperature sampling algorithms~\cite{bakshi2024high, ramkumar2025high}.
+We note that efficient algorithms with a bound on the perturbation parameter that is independent of temperature can be obtained under additional assumptions by applying the framework of Ref.~\cite{helmuth2023efficient}.